-Why Is Dr. Oz So Bad at Social?
+Why Is Dr. Oz So Bad at Twitter?

 And yet, almost every day seems to bring some new social-media humiliation for the doctor in his campaign race for a Senate seat in Pennsylvania.
 Oz has had great success as a television doctor, but the traits that make someone a successful television doctor are not the traits that make someone a successful political candidate.
 Twitter gives politicians an opportunity to interact directly with voters, allowing them less filtered access to candidates and more of a flavor of their personality.
 One of the things that excited Donald Trump’s base about his Twitter account, when he still had one, was that they felt they were connecting with Trump himself, especially when he retweeted supporters.

 If Trump showed everyone what a powerful tool Twitter, in particular, could be to amplify his message, Oz has demonstrated that for a less adept social-media user, the platform can be a liability, betraying the hidden flaws of a political candidate.
 (Whether Oz personally does his own posting to Twitter is unclear.)
-The problem for Oz, which Fetterman has taken full advantage of, is that Twitter amplifies Oz’s humorlessness.
+The problem for Oz, which John Fetterman has taken full advantage of, is that Twitter amplifies Oz’s humorlessness.

 Back in April, Oz posted a short video for Twitter about how inflation was making food more expensive.
 In it, Oz goes supermarket shopping to buy vegetables to make a platter of crudités.
 Straight off, he appears awkward in his surroundings and unfamiliar with food shopping.
 He piles vegetables in his arms instead of using a basket or cart, and he seems to have trouble figuring out what goes on a crudités plate.
 He picks broccoli and asparagus—neither of which tastes great uncooked—and then adds containers of ready-made salsa and guacamole.
-As ill at ease as he looks in the store, he seems to be struggling with a deeper confusion: uncertainty about whom he’s trying to be.
+As ill at ease as he looks in the store, he seems to be struggling with a deeper confusion: uncertainty about who he’s trying to be.

 Oz knows how to play a masterful authority figure as a TV medical expert, but he seems clueless about how to be someone you’d want to have a beer with.
 Oz is good at playing one role—unfortunately for him, that role is not “popular Republican senator” but “know-it-all heart surgeon.”